jeffshomelab/vminstall/docs/c_strings.md

 char myArr2[] = {'J','A','S'}
 ```

 If you don't, when you attempt to print the array you may end up with random results.
-It may 'appear' to work, but it's only coincidence.
+It may **appear** to work, but it's only coincidence.
 C may print extra characters until it finds the null termination value in 'some other' variable.

 As an example, the following should print:

-JAS
+**JAS
-BTR
+BTR**

 but it's cycled through and reprinted the first array because myArr2 did not contain the null terminator: